presidentbeef/brakeman-site/source/docs/warning_types/denial_of_service/index.markdown

 ### Symbol DoS

-Prior to Ruby 2.2, Symbols were not garbage collected.
+[Prior to Ruby 2.2](https://www.ruby-lang.org/en/news/2014/12/25/ruby-2-2-0-released/), Symbols were not garbage collected.
 Creation of large numbers of Symbols could lead to a server running out of memory.

 If the application appears to be using an older version of Ruby, Brakeman checks for code where user input which is converted to a Symbol.
 When this is not restricted, an attacker could create an unlimited number of Symbols.

+Note: This is an optional check which can be enabled with `--enable SymbolDoS` or `--run-all-checks`.

 ---